NxveenKM/Python-Programs/README.md

 3. A completion message will be displayed after the countdown finishes.

+# 7. List Operations Demonstration
+A simple Python program that demonstrates various operations on a list of fruits.
+## Steps to Demonstrate List Operations
+1. A list of fruits is created.
+2. The program prints the original list of fruits.
+3. A new fruit is added to the list.
+4. A fruit is removed from the list.
+5. The first fruit in the list is accessed and printed.
+6. The program loops through the list and prints each fruit.

 # How to Run
 1. Download the Python script.
 2. Open a terminal and navigate to the directory containing the script.